-Sessions will resume in October 2019 and can be booked via My Learning Essentials.
+Sessions resumed in October 2019 and can be booked via Specialist library support.
 (Sessions appear on the calendar six weeks before they are due to run.)

 Do you have a burning question about business data or how to use business resources?

 The Business Data drop-in gives you the opportunity to ask that question and find a solution.
 If we can’t answer your question, we’ll find someone who can.
 These are quick informal sessions, there’s no need to book.
 They can get busy though (especially at the beginning of semester) so you may have to wait a little while, but we’ll answer your question as soon as possible.

 We aim to answer as many queries as we can in the allocated hour.
 If you have a complex question that we can’t answer quickly, we’ll get back to you after the session with a comprehensive response or refer you to a research consultation.